victoremeka/Escape/README.md

 # Escape
-A text based game made with Python
+A text based game made with Python.